 Through my part time work as a Job Coach for the charity Junction 42 which works in prisons and with ex-offenders, I have first hand experience on how difficult it can be for those who are socially isolated.
 Many of my Junction 42 clients have major mental health issues.

 On a personal level, I had a short but testing experience of enforced Self Isolation for eleven days back in February 2018.
 Some of you will remember the severe weather we had at the time which was named “the beast from the east“.
 I remember it more than most.
 The day before it hit the UK, our central heating packed in.
 It remained off for eleven days as the engineers were unable to obtain the parts for our boiler because of the weather.
 The temperature inside our house dropped to a chilling 3.5 degrees!
-Susan move out to stay with her sister.
+Susan had to move out to stay with her sister.
 I tried to keep the house from freezing with a couple of electric heaters.

 Saddler Street, Durham